The Origins and History of Shamanism

 Duties of the Shaman

-A shaman is concerned with the health and well being of the entire community, not just one person.
-This extends to all plants, animals and the whole environment.
-Shamans transverse into spirit worlds typically by inducing an ecstatic state, which then leads to states of trance and spiritual, or sometimes physical, transformations.
+A shaman is concerned with the health and well being of the entire community, not any one individual or privileged group, and this extends to all plants, animals and the whole environment.
+Shamans traverse the spirit worlds by inducing an ecstatic state, which leads to states of trance and spiritual, or sometimes physical, transformations.